 We currently have no MSYPs from the British Deaf Association Scotland.

-We have two MSYPS from LGBT Youth Scotland, these are Nancy Russell MSYP and Laura McLachlan MSYP.
+We have two MSYPS from LGBT Youth Scotland, these are Nancy Russell MSYP and Chris Anderson MSYP.

 We have two MSYPS from Ouarriers, these are Yvette Hutcheson MSYP and Cherlene McKellar MSYP.